Slack is rolling out a new feature that will increase collaboration, but also increase hacking activity.

 Then, of course, there's the potential for East-West attacks.

 The first compromised account typically happens by email.
-Subsequent 'east-west' compromise typically avoid email in order to avoid detection.
+Subsequent 'east-west' compromises typically avoid email in order to avoid detection.
 As companies continue to hold tons of internal communication on Slack, the attackers will follow.

 With this new feature, it will become incredibly simple for outside, bad actors to access entire Slack channels and send malware or malicious links and access an incredible amount of sensitive information.
 It was easy before.
 Now it could become a walk in the park for hackers.